How to Join

 The Playwriting Lab

-Playwriting Lab members develop original scripts in weekly workshops.
-Under the tutelage of professional PLAYWRIGHT LUCY THURBER, young writers learn about monologue, dialogue, setting, conflict, and character.
-Playwriting Lab members are pushed to expand their definition of what “theatrical” means.
-Each month, one or more short plays enjoy public readings with professional actors.
-After hearing and seeing their works-in-progress on stage, writers develop their scripts, using the same process employed by professional playwrights.
-Playwrights’ scripts come to vibrant life in the FreshPlay Festival every July/August.
+Playwriting Lab members develop original scripts in weekly workshops mentored by professional playwright JUAN RAMIREZ JR., learning about monologue, dialogue, setting, conflict, and character pushing them to expand their definition of what “theatrical” means.
+Members present public readings of their work with professional actors before further developing their scripts to see them come to vibrant life in the FreshPlay Festival in JUL/AUG.

 The Youth Company Ambassadors

-The Ambassador program brings a small group of YC members together to be introduced to the full range of skills, techniques and ideas which are essential to professional theater.
-YCA’s meet regularly with theater administrators, actors, directors and designers, and will in turn act as advocates for MCC Theater and arts education.
-YCA’s become active producers for UnCensored and The FreshPlay Festival.
-For more information, email [email protected]
+The Ambassador program introduces a small group of YC members together to the full range of skills, techniques, and ideas essential to professional theater.
+Ambassadors meet regularly with theater industry professionals as advocates for MCC Theater and arts education.
+They later become producers for UNCENSORED and The FreshPlay Festival.
+For more information, email firstname.lastname@example.org.

 The Brooklyn Youth Company

-The BKYC is our satellite youth company located in East New York, based on our Performance Lab model.
-This ensemble of students grades 9-12 from High School for Public Service meet weekly from October-December with DIRECTOR LAUREN ANNUNZIATA exploring their artistic voices and the tools they need to theatricalize their words.
-Like the other branches of the YC, the BKYC perform in their own UnCensored production and participate in master classes and theater visits.
+The BKYC is our satellite youth company located in East Flatbush, based on our Performance Lab model.
+This ensemble of students from High School for Public Service meets weekly from OCT thru DEC with director VICKIE TANNER to explore their artistic voices and the tools they need to theatricalize their words.
+Like the other branches of the YC, the BKYC perform in their own UNCENSORED production and participate in master classes and theater visits.
+In the spring, BKYC members join the BKYC T.O.
+Troupe to explore issues in their community through theater, utilizing techniques from Augusto Boal’s Theater of the Oppressed.

 Our satellite youth company kicks off our season with their evening of monologues, scenes, dance and music, all written and created by the Brooklyn Youth Company over the course of eleven weeks.
 This year’s theme will explore the power of a passport- to your mind, to the world, to freedom.
-For reservations email [email protected].
+For more info email email@example.com

 THE ROBERT W. WILSON MCC THEATER SPACE